imoralescs/imoralescs.github.io/javascript.md

 **Sort**

 With no argument, they just make a default comparisons.

-* **callback is a comparator:** it should return either a number either < 0, 0, or > 0
+Callback is a comparator, it should return either a number either < 0, 0, or > 0.

 * **callback answers:** how do the two items compare with each other
 * **callback gets these arguments:** oneElement, theOtherElement
 * **final return value:** number < 0, if oneElement should preceed theOtherElement, 0 to keep the relative order, > 0 to place oneElement at a later index than theOtherElement